 ( Disponible en anglais seulement )

-The Vancouver office normally hires 2-3 additional students for its articling program (depending on the number of summer students returning to article).
+The Vancouver office may hire additional students for its articling program depending on the number of summer students returning to article.

 Our objective is to hire students who have the qualities that enable them to become associates and, eventually, partners.
 We look for candidates who have achieved academic distinction, are committed to professional excellence and are willing to take an active role in business development, community activities and firm promotion.

 Our students are exposed to a wide variety of experiences during their articling year.
-Students spend about five months in each of the solicitors’ and litigation departments.
+Students will work within the areas of Business Law, Labour & Regulatory, Litigation & Dispute Resolution, Real Estate and Tax.
 Students are given the opportunity to, among other things, assist and accompany lawyers to discoveries, hearings, trials, mediations, commercial deal closings and client meetings.

 Social & Charitable Events

-We evaluate our students’ progress through two formal evaluation processes, one at the end of each rotation.
+During the articling term we evaluate our students’ progress through two formal evaluation processes.
 We also conduct an informal review at the mid-way point of a student’s rotation to gather constructive feedback.

 Throughout articling, students continue their professional development with additional continuing legal education programs designed specifically for them.
 Students are invited to attend all firm-wide and practice-specific continuing legal education seminars.
 We also provide students with on-going training and seminars to develop their practical and legal skills using seminar formats specifically designed for students.